MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 ## start()
-Starts an event generator channel by writing the generator selected by `set_generator()` function.
+Starts an event generator channel by writing the generator selected by the `assign_generator()` function.

 ### Declaration
 ``` c++